bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+ANSWER: Semantic HTML is when you add meaning to your HTML.
+Semantic tags help the browser know the meaning of a page and what content there is.
+Paragraph tags shows that the text inside is a paragraph. and Header (h1-h6) tags show that the text inside is a title of a page or more.
+These are just some examples of Semantic HTML.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ANSWER: With display: block; the element will start on a new line and will take up the entire width available.
+With display: inline; the element will not start on a new line and will take up only the necessary amount of width that it needs.

 3. What are the 4 areas of the box model?
+ANSWER: The four areas of the box model are: content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+ANSWER: align-items: ; aligns items along the cross axis (Up and down line on the grid). the "Center" portion of align-items will put the content on the center of the cross-axis.

 5. Explain why git is valuable to a team of developers.
+ANSWER: Git provides Version Control.
+Version Control saves/records changes made in a file over time.
+This may help you in the future if something goes wrong.
+If something does happen to go wrong, then you can recall to a specific version of that code before the error.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.